Boyquotes/godot-shooter/README.md

 A simple top-down 2D shooter game where you must battle zombies at night to survive.

+## How to play

+Use WASD to move the player.
+Aim with the mouse and left-click to fire at enemies.

 ## Credits

 - [High Definition Machine Gun sound effect](https://soundbible.com/1575-High-Definition-Machine-Gun.html) by WEL is licensed under CC BY 3.0.